-The picture on the right is the fan shroud that I have in my 72' Ford pick-up.
+The picture in the middle is the fan shroud that I have in my 72' Ford pick-up.
 The picture on the left is the way a fan shroud should be made.
 This shroud could also be built for a mechanical fan.
 (Read the section on "Clutch Drives and Fans).
-In building a shroud, the center of the fan should be about 1 inch from the radiator.
+In building a shroud, the blade should be about 2 inches from the radiator.
 The shroud should be about 2" deep and fit the radiator core tightly around the outside.
 Use a two core radiator with two 1" tubes and 16 fins per inch.
 The shroud fitting the radiator tight, gives the fan the ability to create maximum draw on the core.
 How can you tell if your fan is working?
 As it draws the air through the radiator, it will decompress and it will feel cooler than the ambient temperature, about 2" ahead of the front of the radiator.
 If not, your fan is not pulling enough air.

 Use a 50/50 mixture of new antifreeze and distilled water or its equivalent.
 High mineral content, acid or alkaline water reduces pump life.
 Increase the amount of antifreeze only if needed for your winters.
 A 50/50 ratio using lowsilicate antifreeze is best for optimum cooling and prolonged pump life.
 We recommend "Prestone" 50/50 in the yellow container.